 The West façade of the building introduces offset rectangular openings on various levels, which, due to the abundant natural light, allow the interior to obtain a perfect balance between simplicity and effect.

 The Rectorate facilitates access to the building, however guided tours are not provided.
-Visits must be scheduled with the Universidade NOVA de Lisboa’s Rectorate at least 15 days in advance, otherwise they will not be authorized.
+Visits are cost-free and must be scheduled with the Universidade NOVA de Lisboa’s Rectorate at least 15 days in advance, otherwise they will not be authorized.

 There will be no visits on weekends or holidays, once the building is closed.